howardyclo/Kaggle-Quora-Question-Pairs/README.md

 - **Embedding distance features**: We also compute various distance metrics, such as cosine, cityblock, canberra, euclidean, minkowski, braycurtis distance for both *Word2Vec* and *FastText* sentence embeddings, and also word mover distance only for *Word2Vec*.

 - **Embedding skewness and kurtosis**: Skewness is a measure of lacking of symmetry.
 Kurtosis is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.

 - **Other "magic" features (or "competition-oriented hacking features")**:

     - **Word correction count**: Should be a strong feature, since some of typos of data are machine-generated and have some pattern amoung them.
 But it took way too much time to compute, so we only tried on training data but end up giving up due to the requirement of expensive computation on testing data.

     - **Question ID (qid)**: Originally, qid is only an identifier for specific question.
 But one of the participants found that the qid is actually a time dependent serial number (by searching on Quora directly).
 Furthermore, the duplicate label ratio becomes lower and lower as the time pass.
 The hypothesis is that Quora itself also tried to reduce duplicated question in this period of time.
 So, the qid becomes a strong feature.

     - **Numbers of question occurrence**: One suggested that the duplicated questions tend to be the same group of questions.
 In other words, the more time a question appears in the training set, the more probable such question pair is duplicated regardless of what question is paired with it.

+    - And other features shared from the *Kaggle* community.

     It is worth mention that those magic features end up helping a lot.
 Though we call those features "magic", in fact, we think those magic features basically capture some hidden phenomenon behind the data, which make them become strong features in this task.

 ### Modeling
 We basically tried dozens of model architectures and parameter tunings.
 Here we only report the models that works for us.